Alin2299/Alin2299/README.md

 - Travelling
 - Learning in general (E.g learning about politics, economics, history etc)

-## 🌱 I’m currently learning ...
+## 🌱 I’m currently learning/experimenting with ...
 - Game Development
-- Machine Learning
+- Machine Learning and Kaggle
+- AWS
-- Cybersecurity and Internet-Scanning
+- Langchain

 ## 🥇 Qualifications
 Bachelor of Science (2022-Present), with a Major in Computer Science and a Minor in Data Analytics